 On June 18, 2021 a public meeting notice was circulated to all property owners within 120 metres of the property's boundaries.
 In addition, public notice signs were posted facing Lametti Drive and Port Robinson Road.
-No comments have been received at the time of writing of this report.
+No members of the public registered as delegations for the public meeting and no public comments were received at the time of writing of this report.